bobwya/bobwya/README.md

-	mail-client/thunderbird-kde-opensuse : Thunderbird mail client, with OpenSUSE Patchset for better KDE Desktop integration. media-libs/avidemux-core : Avidemux is a free open-source program designed for multi-purpose video editing and processing (core libraries). media-libs/avidemux-plugins : Avidemux is a free open-source program designed for multi-purpose video editing and processing (plugins). media-tv/freetuxtv : freetuxtv GTK+ WebTV and Web Radio player for Linux. media-video/avidemux : Avidemux is a free open-source program designed for multi-purpose video editing and processing (main frontends). media-video/filebot-bin : FileBot tool for organizing and renaming your movies, tv shows or anime, and music. (java jar) media-video/handbrake : Handbrake A/V Conversion Tool
-	media-video/h264enc : h264enc is an advanced and powerful interactive menu-driven shell script written for the GNU/Linux operating system to encode video files net-dialup/dterm : dterm is a simple terminal emulator for serial connections. net-p2p/eiskaltdcpp  :  EiskaltDC++ is a cross-platform program that uses the Direct Connect and ADC protocols. sys-apps/uksmstat : Simple tool to monitor and control UKSM. sys-auth/pam_kwallet : PAM integration to automatically unlock kwallet when logging into a KDE4 Desktop Session. sys-auth/polkit-explorer : Polkit Explorer reads in a Polkit .policy file, parses its XML contents, and presents the information it contains, on a more human-readable GUI window. x11-apps/starfield : Reminiscence to the screensaver that shipped, with Windows, until WinXP... www-client/firefox-kde-opensuse : Firefox web browser, with OpenSUSE Patchset, for better KDE Desktop integration.
+	mail-client/thunderbird-kde-opensuse : Thunderbird mail client, with OpenSUSE Patchset for better KDE Desktop integration. media-libs/avidemux-core : Avidemux is a free open-source program designed for multi-purpose video editing and processing (core libraries). media-libs/avidemux-plugins : Avidemux is a free open-source program designed for multi-purpose video editing and processing (plugins). media-video/avidemux : Avidemux is a free open-source program designed for multi-purpose video editing and processing (main frontends). media-video/filebot : Java-based tools to rename TV shows, download subtitles, and validate checksums. media-video/h264enc : h264enc is an advanced and powerful interactive menu-driven shell script written for the GNU/Linux operating system to encode video files net-dialup/dterm : dterm is a simple terminal emulator for serial connections. net-dns/ndjbdns : Fork of djbdns, a collection of DNS client/server software. net-p2p/eiskaltdcpp  :  EiskaltDC++ is a cross-platform program that uses the Direct Connect and ADC protocols.i sys-apps/cpuid : Utility to get detailed information about CPU(s) using the CPUID instruction. sys-apps/hw-probe : A tool to probe system hardware, check operability and upload results. sys-fs/exfat-nofuse : Non-fuse kernel driver for exFat and VFat file systems. sys-fs/exfat-utils-nofuse : exFAT filesystem utilities (without fuse). www-client/firefox-kde-opensuse : Firefox web browser, with OpenSUSE Patchset, for better KDE Desktop integration. x11-apps/starfield : Reminiscence to the screensaver that shipped, with Windows, until Windows XP.

 ### Customised Wine package set
 -------------------------------